CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ** Foil wrap the spring form pan.
 Cut out an 18 inch (46cm) square piece.
 Raise it on the sides and then crush the foil at the top as it surpasses the edges a bit.
 Note: If foil is not heavy duty...double wrap just to ensure a tight leak proof bake.
 Another way: Cut eight even pieces of regular aluminium sheets flatly over-lapped like a star shape that will be long enough to be raise and slightly surpass the side edges of the pan.

-.
-In a large bowl...beat the sugar with all the cheeses on medium speed.
+2. In a large bowl, beat the cheeses with the sugar on MEDIUM speed.
 Combine until smooth.
-Gradually add the eggs one at the time while beating on very low.
-Always remember to keep scraping the batter from the sides.
+Gradually add the egg yolks one at the time while beating on very low.

-.
-Add the vanilla extract, lemon juice and sour cream.
+3. Add the vanilla extract, lemon juice, zest and sour cream.
 Slowly beat until smoothly combined.
-Don’t over beat.
-At the very end with the spatula...fold in the finely grated lemon zest.
-Pour the cheese filling over the prepared cake or cookie crumb crust.
+Don't over beat.

 I was so pleased with my initial attempt at decorating a